 My approach

 I believe all people are unique and therefore use my training, experience and intuition to work in a creative and flexible way that reflects this.
-Whether this is your first time coming to counselling or you have had counselling before, I will meet you where you are at and work collaboratively with you.
-This means that I see counselling as something that we do together, exploring together with curiosity what may be going on for you, a journey in which I will walk alongside you supportively, with openness and respect for you.
+Whether this is your first time coming for therapy or you have had therapy before, I will meet you where you are at and work collaboratively with you.
+This means that I see therapy as a space in which we explore together with curiosity what may be going on for you.
+On this journey I will accompany you supportively, with openness and respect for you.
 I am aware that opening up can take time and be scary and will endeavour to go at a pace that is right for you.

-I have worked with people with a wide variety of struggles, from disordered eating to existential struggles, anxiety to relationship difficulties.
+I have worked with people with a wide variety of struggles, from low self-esteem to existential struggles, anxiety to relationship difficulties.
 I could list many other areas but what I believe is most important is that I would see you as a whole person rather than just as your problems.

 I value the unique identity and experiences of each person I work with, and invite you to feel free to bring all of who you are into the room.
 I welcome you and your sexuality, gender, ethnicity, culture, race, class, disabilities, faith and spirituality.